Harley Dual Disc Caliper Rebuild (1977-1983)

 Rebuild or Replace Calipers?

-Rebuilding brake calipers is usually less expensive than replacing them, plus it keeps the bike more original.
-There are three reasons why motorcycle calipers would not be rebuildable:
+Most, but not all, motorcycle brake calipers can be rebuilt.
+There are three reasons why calipers would not be rebuildable:

 The caliper housing is cracked.
 This could happen if the bike was in an accident, or through damage.